brifae456/Software_Development_Tools/README.md

 README.md: Explanation of project

 # Building Application
-Run through Streamlit application:
+The application runs through the Streamlit application:

-streamlit run app.py
-Open the provided URL (usually http://localhost:10000) in your web browser.
+You would need to open the provided URL in your web browser.

-Access the Application
 Can access the application with the following link https://car-advertisement-lists.onrender.com